thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 ### CoAP Problem Namespace Registry
 {: #iana-namespace-registry}

-The "CoAP Problem Types" registry keeps track of the problem namespace values.
+The "CoAP Problem Namespace" registry keeps track of the problem namespace values.

 Future registrations for this registry are to be made based on {{!RFC8126}} as described in {{tab-types}}.